 The first steps in child support enforcement are to inform the obligated party of the arrearage and request payment arrangements.
 That party will receive papers that explain the need to make an arrangement while making it clear that failure to follow instructions will result in jail time.

 However, jail is often the last resort for unpaid support obligations.
 Before moving to that step, the DOR/CSE attempts the following:

 - Attaching real estate and other property;

 - Cancelling a passport or refuse to issue a new one

 If the arrearage is over $500, interest and penalties are also assessed against the remaining balance.
 Attempting to avoid a child support obligation can become very expensive quickly, so it is better to be upfront if you face challenges paying your child support obligation.

 When you are facing a child support arrearage and need the funds, you need experienced legal representation.
 The same is true if your financial circumstances change and you find you cannot keep up with payments.
+If you’re with a paternity issue, our paternity lawyers can help.
 Infinity Law Group is a family law firm that has offices in Boston, Quincy, and Needham, MA.
 Contact us through our website or call us at (855) 941-0909 to arrange for a consultation.